 And why 1797?
 On the 13th of January 1797 the Indefatigable and the Amazon took on the French ship of the line the Droits de L’Homme in an engagement that to this regarded to this day as one of the boldest frigate actions of the French Revolutionary War.

-Since 2010 my research colleague Heather Noel-Smith and I have been attempting to chart the lives and careers of the 1797 crew of HMS Indefatigable through an examination of contemporary records and documents held in national, public and private archives in the UK, USA and France.
+Between 2010 and 2016 my friend and colleague Heather Noel-Smith and I undertook a research project to chart the lives and careers of the 1797 crew of HMS Indefatigable through an examination of contemporary records and documents held in national, public and private archives in the UK, USA and France.
 Many of these young men, from diverse social backgrounds, went on to have distinguished careers both within and beyond the navy and many of them maintained an ongoing professional and personal relationship to their former captain, Sir Edward Pellew, later 1st Viscount Exmouth.

 Hornblower’s Historical Shipmates is available from Amazon.

-In 2014 I was appointed as Chair of the Society for Nautical Research Publications Committee and I am also a Member of Council.
+Between 2014 and 2019 I was served as Chair of the Society for Nautical Research Publications Committee and Member of Council.
+When I stepped down in 2019, I was appointed as a Fellow of the Society.
 I have written (very) occasional blog posts for the Port Towns and Urban Cultures research group and co-chaired the Maritime Masculinities Conference at St Anne’s, University of Oxford, in 2016.